ibm-cloud-docs/event-notifications/en-destination.md

 ### Retry behavior
 {: #en-destination-retry-behavior}

-The client automatically retries failed requests up to **3 times** with a exponential delay between **1 and 10 seconds** to prevent retry spikes.
+The client automatically retries failed requests up to **3 times** with an exponential delay between **1 and 10 seconds** to prevent retry spikes.

 If the destination server returns a **`Retry-After`** header, that value (in seconds) overrides the default backoff delay.